aaronlifton/fastcrawl/README.md

 - Each shard runs the same streaming workers as single-thread mode but owns a unique frontier and Bloom filter.
 - Cross-shard discoveries are routed through bounded mpsc channels, so enqueue contention happens on a single consumer instead of every worker.
+- Pass `--partition wiki-prefix` (default: `hash`) to keep Wikipedia articles with similar prefixes on the same shard.

 ## Customizing Crawls